European Union (Withdrawal) Bill: Report stage

 (3) Within six months of the passing of this Act, and then every six months thereafter, a Minister of the Crown must report to Parliament on progress made in negotiations to secure the continuation of reciprocal arrangements between the United Kingdom and member States as they relate to subsection (1).”

 Shadow Leader of the Lords, Baroness (Angela) Smith of Basildon said:

-“This Bill remains an opportunity for the government to take a pragmatic view of how best to protect the rights of UK citizens rather than be distracted by the ideological pursuits of backbench MPs.
+“We’re half-way through the voting stage but this Bill continues to be an opportunity for the Prime Minister to take a pragmatic view of how best to protect the rights of UK citizens – rather than be distracted by the ideological pursuits of some of her backbench MPs.

-“As Report stage continues, Theresa May and her ministers should take the opportunity to bring forward sensible changes in response to concerns raised by all sides in the Lords.
-As the first day of Report illustrated, we won’t be shy about giving MPs a further chance to scrutinise the detail of the Bill.”
+“We welcome the government’s willingness to make concessions along the way but, as the first three days of Report have illustrated, we won’t be shy in giving MPs a further chance to scrutinise the detail of the Bill.”